zehrakhan/Climate-Change-Prediction-with-AI/README.md

 ## 📄 Thesis Report

-- Thesis report is written in LateX.
+- The thesis report is written in LaTeX.
+- Source code is available in the zip folder: `Zahra_Thesis_Final_report_v9.zip`.
+- The final PDF report can be found here: `Zahra_Thesis_Final_report_v9.pdf`.

 ## ⚙️ Requirements